RPeraltaJr/laravel-landing-page/README.md

 ### Installation

-This project uses the latest version of Laravel to run (Laravel Framework 5.8.28).
+This project uses version 5.8.28 of Laravel to run.

 To get started, make a clone of this project to your local machine.